Careers & Internships

 POLICY AND GOVERNMENT AFFAIRS INTERN

-Illinois Partners for Human Service will be seeking a Policy & Government Affairs Intern for summer and fall of 2018.
-Recruitment has started for the summer 2018 position.
+Illinois Partners for Human Service will be seeking a Policy & Government Affairs Intern for January-June 2019.
 The policy intern works out of our office located in River North and assists with multiple projects within our organization, which include:

 Policy research and creation of educational tools to inform coalition partners